mmbash/mops.io/README.md

 mops.io
 =======
-WIP Docker Registry API Server which will work with mopsicli.
-Stay tuned!!!!
+WIP Docker Registry and Mesosphere/Marathon API Server which works also with mopsicli.

+mopsi.io provides a GUI for a private docker registry with the capabilites to deploy a docker image tag to mesosphere/marathon.